From Camera-Based Sensing to Reasoning: A Comprehensive Review Toward Proactive Vulnerable Road User Safety: Abstract

 \section{Abstract}

-Ensuring the safety of vulnerable road users (VRUs), such as pedestrians and cyclists, remains a critical global challenge, as conventional infrastructure-based measures often prove inadequate in dynamic urban environments.
-Recent advances in artificial intelligence (AI), particularly in visual perception and reasoning, open new opportunities for proactive and context-aware VRU protection.
-However, existing surveys on AI applications for VRUs predominantly focus on detection, offering limited coverage of other vision-based tasks that are essential for comprehensive VRU understanding and protection.
-This paper presents a state-of-the-art review of recent progress in camera-based AI sensing systems for VRU safety, with an emphasis on developments from the past five years and emerging research trends.
-We systematically examine four core tasks, namely detection and classification, tracking and reidentification, trajectory prediction, and intent recognition and prediction, which together form the backbone of AI-empowered proactive solutions for VRU protection in intelligent transportation systems.
-To guide future research, we highlight four major open challenges from the perspectives of data, model, and deployment.
-By linking advances in visual AI with practical considerations for real-world implementation, this survey aims to provide a foundational reference for the development of next-generation sensing systems to enhance VRU safety.
+Ensuring the safety of vulnerable road users (VRUs), such as pedestrians and cyclists, remains a critical challenge, as conventional infrastructure-based measures are often insufficient in dynamic urban environments.
+Recent advances in learning-based visual sensing systems have created new opportunities for more adaptive and context-aware VRU protection.
+This paper presents a comprehensive review of camera-based methods for proactive VRU safety, with a focus on developments over the past five years.
+Unlike prior surveys that primarily emphasize detection, we organize the literature into three interconnected components: visual perception (detection and classification), motion modeling (tracking and trajectory prediction), and behavior understanding (intent recognition and reasoning).
+These components form a unified hierarchical pipeline that enables early risk anticipation and timely intervention.
+Furthermore, this survey systematically incorporates emerging AI paradigms, including Vision Transformers (ViTs), Large Language Models (LLMs), and diffusion models, highlighting their roles in representation learning, uncertainty modeling, and semantic reasoning.
+Finally, we identify four key challenges specific to VRU safety, including data scarcity, behavioral uncertainty, edge deployment efficiency, and real-world sensing constraints, and discuss corresponding research directions.
+This work provides a unified foundation for the development of reliable, scalable, and deployable VRU safety systems.